×

 Channel Tres, from Compton, blends West Coast rap with house and funk.
 Known for hits like "Topdown" and collaborations with Tyler, The Creator and Tinashe, he's praised for his rhythmic, innovative style.

-SIDEPIECE, formed by Grammy-nominated producers Nitti and Party Favor, is known for house hits like "On My Mind," sold-out tours, half a billion streams, and top festival shows.
+SIDEPIECE, formed by producers Nitti and Party Favor, is a Grammy-nominated house duo known for “On My Mind.”
+They've topped charts, toured worldwide, and earned major awards.

 Parisian producer Shiba San blends French hip-hop with Chicago house.
 Known for his label, Basement Leak (est. 2015), he captivates at global festivals like Miami Music Week.